rachit-suresh/Computer_Networks_Notes/9_routing&forwarding/mac.md

 Evry mac addr is globally unique and manufacturers ensure that Mac addr are usally burnt into the device during manufacturing, but nowadays we can randomise mac from like a software perspective

-Any network connection that we can make have some kind of physical hardware associated with it like bluetooth or ethernet or wifi
+Any network connection that we can make has some kind of physical hardware associated with it like bluetooth or ethernet or wifi

 Help 2 devices on same network talk to each other
 We use ip addr to get the mac addr